 All private lessons require a phone call with Janet in order to agree on working together.
 Janet will let you know if she is not comfortable working a case or thinks it exceeds her level of expertise.
 She may refer you to a vet behaviorist or other specialist.
 Both parties who are paying for the service will be required to be part of the phone conversation.

 • With in-home dog training you get 1:1 attention and the training is customized to your family and your pet’s needs.

 •Janet is the only trainer you will work with from beginning to completion of training.
 She has been working with dogs for 12 years, including all aspects of work with shelter dogs, rescue work and fostering, which you and your pet will benefit from directly.

 •All owners are required to sign a waiver of service and a basic agreement that you are in partnership with Janet Vera Professional Dog Training to help change undesirable behaviors your dog is exhibiting.

 • Janet is sometimes the last trainer called at the end of much frustration, disappointment, stress, and many failed attempts at classes or private training lessons with other trainers and specialists.
 It’s important that all parties agree on working with her and understand the type of training services she offers.
 Janet is a fear-free trainer.

-I recently read we can make up to 100 decisions by noon time!
-Keep it simple by calling or dropping us a line for a free consult to see if we can help you.
+We can make up to 100 decisions by noon time!
+Keep it simple by calling or dropping us a line for a free phone consultation.

 Pro Tip: Moderate expectations.
 If you have a dog with an uncertain history, starting without expectations would be beneficial to both you and your dog.
 You can only go up from there:).